omgnetwork/omgnetwork.github.io/docs/quick-start-deposit.md

 ## Make an ETH Deposit

 1. Click **Deposit**.
-2. Define the amount you wish to deposit in wei.
+2. Define the amount you wish to deposit in ETH.
 Make sure you have more than this amount in your root chain wallet to cover gas costs.
 3. Click **Deposit**.
 Your web3 wallet should pop up and ask you to confirm the transaction.
 Note that this example application defaults the gas limit to `6000000` wei.

 ![sign-deposit](/img/quick-start-sign-deposit.png)